 We are a medical device company focused on the design, development and commercialization of a non-invasive, point-of-care instrument to aid in the detection of early melanoma.
 Our flagship product, MelaFind®, features a hand-held imaging device that emits light of multiple wavelengths to capture images of suspicious pigmented skin lesions and extract data.
-We currently do not have any commercialized products or any significant source of revenue.

 We commenced operations in December 1989 as a New York corporation, re-incorporated as a Delaware corporation in September 1997, and changed our name from Electro-Optical Sciences, Inc. to MELA Sciences, Inc. on April 30, 2010.
 Since our inception, we have generated significant losses.
-As of June 30, 2011, we had an accumulated deficit of \$108.9 million.
-We expect to continue to spend significant amounts on the development of MelaFind®.
+As of September 30, 2011, we had an accumulated deficit of approximately \$115 million.
+We expect to continue to spend significant amounts on the development and commercialization of MelaFind®.